A lot goes on with your body when you’re pregnant.

-There are other symptoms that you may experience that may concern you.
+These or other symptoms that you may experience may concern you.
 Don’t worry—every expecting mother has gone through many of the same things.

 We want you to feel comfortable talking to your doctor whenever you’re concerned.
-Don’t think you’ll be a nuisance, or that it’s always nothing to worry about.
-Sometimes, the best thing you can do is just call a physician.
-After all, our priority is your health and the health of your baby!
+Don’t think you’ll be a nuisance or that it’s always nothing to worry about.
+Sometimes, the best health decision you can make is to simply call and consult with a physician.
+After all, our priority is your health and your baby’s health!

 If your physician is unavailable when certain symptoms call for immediate medical care, contact or visit the nearest emergency room as soon as you can.
 It may be the most important health decision you’ll ever make for your and your baby’s safety.